 The results of proactive management of the current process yielded outstanding results.
 With each new version of the process, they moved their key metric of Percentage Saved-from 5 percent to nearly 70 percent.
 That represents a savings of over 2 million U.S. dollars each quarter.
 With continued global growth, that number continues to increase.
 But this company is not finished.
-They are using analytical and simulation capabilities available from IBM® WebSphere® Lombardi Edition to identify the next round of improvements.
+They are using Lombardi's BPM suite with its analytical and simulation capabilities to identify the next round of improvements.

-For several years, the company has been using innovative, visual process analytics and optimization capabilities available from IBM WebSphere Lombardi Edition.
-In addition to simulating the behavior of business processes, the company has been able to pinpoint process bottlenecks, recommend workarounds, and even guide their analysts step by step to make process changes.
+For several years, Lombardi, an IBM Company has offered customers innovative, visual process analytics and optimization capabilities.
+8,9 In addition to simulating the behavior of business processes, the company can pinpoint process bottlenecks, recommend workarounds, and even guide the analysts step by step to make the process change.
 For example, the logistics team has identified new steps to proactively notify customers of pending deliveries and enable the customer service agents to confirm deliver details before delivery is attempted.
 Based on pilot results of this newest process version, the team estimates that there is a potential to raise the Percentage Saved to above 90 percent.